But gathering interesting data makes you want to pull your hair out, and not everyone has the resources to gather data on a large scale.

-To make it easier for you, we’ve divided it into a couple of categories.
-You can skip the google dataset search, and click on the below links to do a quick jump to your preferred section.
+To make it easier for you, we’ve divided the datasets examples into a couple of categories.
+You can skip the Google dataset search and click on the below links to do a quick jump to your preferred section.

-Before you dig deep into the sources, if you want to create visuals with your data, sign up for a Piktochart account.
-It’s free to get started and you can use one of the infographics, reports, or presentation templates to make it easier.
+Before you dig deep into the sources if you want to create visuals with your data, sign up for a Piktochart account.
+It’s free to get started, and you can use one of the infographics, reports, posters, brochures, or presentation templates to make it easier.

 Business and Employment Data Sets

 1. Crunchbase – Find business information about private and public companies.
-You can look up how many investments they had, who the founding members are, and if they had any mergers or acquisitions.
+You can look up how many investments they had, who the founding members were, and if they had any mergers or acquisitions.